A noun will describe another noun in at least one of numerous possible ways

 The second noun here is a situation or property of the first.
 It is illustrated above by weather conditions, the associated preposition being of.
 Further examples are sea temperature, adrenaline levels, brain disease and object size.
 For more advice on writing about properties, see 163.
 Ways of Naming Properties.

-This kind of first noun shows the focus of what follows it.
+This kind of first noun shows the topic or purpose of what follows it.
 Typical prepositions are on or about.
 Examples above are a mathematics workshop and the Education Department.
 Other examples are a sugar tax, usage statistics, water engineers, phrase books and a literature essay.

 Here, the second noun names an object, and the first says what it is made of, e.g. rain drops above.
 No other material must be present in the object; otherwise the relation is “component” instead (see 9 above).
 The preposition is of.
 Other examples are a plastic pipe, ice cubes and slate rooves.

 The first noun names a cause or effect of what the second represents.
 In the flu virus above, flu is an effect, but in the refugee problem, refugee is a cause.
 The associated preposition is of.

 This category is illustrated above by Pineapple Studios.
 The first noun is nothing more than a name – its meaning does not define the other noun in any other way.
 If the two nouns are reversed, one might add named after (named for in American English).
 Other examples are The Apollo Theatre and The Eiffel Tower.

 This meaning is illustrated above by the greenhouse effect (“the effect like that of greenhouses”) and a Beatle haircut (“a haircut like that of the Beatles”).
 The relevant preposition is like.
 Other examples are wrestler arms, butterfly stitches, boxer shorts, demon drivers and dagger looks.